U.S. lawyers leading aluminum antitrust lawsuit will replead case

-NEW YORK, Sept 4 (Reuters) - U.S. lawyers spearheading an antitrust lawsuit accusing Wall Street banks and commodity merchants of manipulating aluminum prices will continue to fight the case even though it was dismissed last week by a U.S. judge.
+NEW YORK (Reuters) - U.S. lawyers spearheading an antitrust lawsuit accusing Wall Street banks and commodity merchants of manipulating aluminum prices will continue to fight the case even though it was dismissed last week by a U.S. judge.

 Battling one of the most complex legal actions of his 30-plus-year career, one of three co-lead counsels Christopher Lovell said on Thursday they plan to replead their case by the Sept.
 19 deadline set by U.S. District Judge Katherine Forrest last Friday.